Heavy-strange meson molecules and possible candidates $D^*_{s0}(2317)$, $D_{s1}(2460)$, and $X_0(2900)$: Theoretical frame

 and

 Generally speaking, the SU(5) symmetry breaks seriously in the charmed and bottom sectors.
-However, in the current work the heavy mesons are always taken as the constituent particles of the system and almost on-shell, which will reduce the effect of the symmetry breaking.
+However, in the current work the heavy mesons are always taken as the constituent particles of the system and almost on shell, which will reduce the effect of the symmetry breaking.

-With the above Lagrangians for the vertices, the potential kernel can be constructed in the one boson-exchange model with the help of the standard Feynman rule as~\cite{He:2019ify},
+With the above Lagrangians for the vertices, the potential kernel can be constructed in the one boson-exchange model with the help of the standard Feynman rule as~\cite{He:2019ify}